glideport/GlideTrack/README.md

 ## Setup

-Make sure that you have a GlidePort.aero user account.
+Create a GlidePort.aero user account if you do not already have it.
 To create a user account go to [GlidPort.aero](http://glideport.aero) and register.
 When you submit your registration information you will receive an activation email.
 Click the link in the email to complete the registration process.
 If you don't receive the registration email, check your spam folder.

 Once you have your GlidePort.aero account, run GlideTrack on your mobile phone, enter your GlidePort login name (your email), and click save.
 If needed, update